-(Hello!
-Welcome back in our Storytelling Lodge, a place of Love and Knowing.)
+Hello!
+Welcome back in My Storytelling Lodge, a place of Love and Knowing.

 Today I am happy to introduce part 5 of a blog series, connecting my eagle feather jewelry designs (as well as stunning artwork by other artists) with the Seven Grandfather teachings of the Anishinaabe Peoples.

 Wedding rings: 14K white gold, 2.5x2.5 mm VVS Princess-cut white diamond set in 14K palladium white gold bezel, 6x3 mm marquise-cut red ruby set in a 14K yellow gold bezel.

 Artwork by the late Woodland Art painters Carl Ray and Norval Morrisseau.